dennislee22/dennislee22.github.io/docs/cdw/snappy.md

 ## Compression Verification

-- By default, ZLIB compression is enabled for any managed ORC-based table in `Hive` engine in CDW unless specified.
+- By default, ZLIB compression is enabled for any managed ORC-based table in `hive` engine in CDW unless specified.
 In this case, SNAPPY compression is enabled for `orc_snappy` table as highlighted in the testing procedure above.
 - Verify the compression codec in the dataset file as shown below.

     ```bash